 ARTIST BIO

-I am a multimedia artist based In A4 Sounds Studio in Dublin.
-I am working also as the building and facilities manager for A4 Sounds.
-I graduated with a BA in Fine Art Media, from NCAD in 2021.
+Lucy Carrick is a multimedia artist based In A4 Sounds Studio in Dublin; where she also works as the building and facilities manager.
+Carrick graduated with a BA in Fine Art Media, from NCAD in 2021.

-My background is in film photography this is still my primary jumping off point for my work.
-In recent years I’ve been expanding my practice and skill set to printmaking, ceramics and textiles.
+Carrick’s background is in film photography; this is still the primary jumping off point for her work.
+In recent years Carrick has been expanding her practice and skill set to printmaking, ceramics and textiles.

-My recent work is a continuation of a photo series exhibited August 2023, called Sun Worshiper, examining the relationship between summer, daylight, the sun and its effects on mental health and mania.
-Recently I’ve been exploring these themes through research of religious relics and sacred texts.
-I’m In the processes of creating a series of experimental books.
+Carrick’s recent work is a continuation of a photo series exhibited in August 2023, called Sun Worshiper; examining the relationship between summer, daylight, the sun and its effects on mental health and mania.
+Recently she has been exploring these themes through research of religious relics and sacred texts – currently in the processes of creating a series of experimental books.

 SELECTED WORKS